treefrogframework/treefrog-framework/docs/user-guide/en/model/transaction.md

 }
 ```

-If you don’t want to activate the transaction itself deliberately, you can override the transactionEnabled() method of the controller and then return *false*.
+If you don't want to activate the transaction itself deliberately, you can override the transactionEnabled() method of the controller and then return *false*.

 ```c++
 bool FooController::transactionEnabled() const